 No refund of tuition will be given for courses dropped after the last day to register for a full load.
-Any student who discontinues meeting a class without officially dropping a course will be charged double the change of course fee (\$30.00).
+Any student who discontinues meeting a class without officially dropping a course may be administratively dropped and charged double the change of course fee (\$30.00).